alaudet/hcsr04sensor/tests/README.md

     sudo nosetests

-NOTE: You might want to adapt your TRIG_PIN and ECHO_PIN setup in sensor_tests
+NOTE: You must  adapt your TRIG_PIN and ECHO_PIN setup in sensor_tests